adamluckydo/ontology/2_Story/Story.md

 My return to baseline okayness took about 3 months.
 As my self-induced paranoia faded, it was replaced by a hardening resolve to finally face my external fears and fight them head-on.

+"Never again", I said to the paranoia.
+To Buddhism: "...
+I'll be back."

-"Never again", I said, and my life hasn't stopped improving since.
+And my life hasn't stopped improving since.

+___

-It's hard to point at one individual thing that has made the biggest impact on my sense of well-being.
-But if I had to choose, I'd say that being opened to the possibility that things could be better was key.
+It's hard to pick one individual thing that has made the biggest impact on my sense of well-being.
+But if I had to choose, I'd say that opening to the possibility that things could be better has been key.

-**Our experience of reality is identical to what we believe it is**.
+**Our experience of reality is identical to what we believe reality is**.
 And conversely, our beliefs circumscribe what is possible in our lives.
-If I had to pick _the_ most important fact, the one that has made the most impact over the course of my entire life, it would be that.
+If I had to pick _the_ most important fact, the one that has had the biggest impact over the course of my entire life, it would be that.

 For example, take my whole saga above.
-When I legitimately believed that life was suffering, my experience of life inevitably reflected that.
+When I legitimately believed that life was suffering, my experience of life reflected that.

-Or, if you believe that life is inherently meaningless, your experience of life will inevitably reflect _that_, no matter how hard you try to find meaning.
+This goes for every belief.
+If you believe that life is inherently meaningless, your experience of life will inevitably reflect _that_, no matter how hard you try to find meaning.

-On the contrary, if you actually believe that you have the ability to achieve your deepest desires, and your life will be filled with joy... it may still not happen.
+On the contrary, if you believe that your existence is meaningful, your deepest desires are achievable, and your life will be filled with joy... it still might not happen.
 Sorry to burst your bubble.
-But! _While_ you believe those things, your experience of life will reflect that.
+But! _While_ you believe those things, your experience of life will reflect those beliefs.
+It's worth thinking about.

 Life _is_ not this way or that way.
 There is no "objective" subjective experience.
-When you're experiencing life, you are always looking at it in a certain way, and that way of looking changes the actual perception of life itself.
+When you're experiencing life, you are always looking at it in a certain way, and that way of looking changes the actual experience of life itself.

 So what do you actually believe?
 And is it possible to _change_ those beliefs?